 Moore, who earned Associated Press All-America honors in 2013, was the 2009 Washington High School Player of the Year and a Parade All-American.
 She closed her Nebraska career as the school's all-time leader in assists (699), starts (132) minutes played (4,360) and victories (94).
 The two-time All-Big Ten selection also earned a pair of selections to the Big Ten All-Tournament Team.

-Smallwood focuses her on-court coaching attention to developing Nebraska's backcourt players, while coordinating the Husker defense.
-She is also responsible for all aspects of Nebraska's individual player development workouts, while assisting with opponent scouting.
+Smallwood focused her on-court coaching attention to developing Nebraska's backcourt players, while coordinating the Husker defense.
+She was also responsible for all aspects of Nebraska's individual player development workouts, while assisting with opponent scouting.

 Smallwood came to Nebraska from the University of California, where she spent the 2004-05 season as the associate head coach for the Golden Bears.